JC-glitchsys/JC-glitchsys/README.md

 # 👋 Hello there!
-Welcome to my GitHub profile!
+Welcome!

 I'm @JC-glitchsys, but you can just call me JO.
 I'm currently an IT student who's super passionate about learning and creating cool stuff.
 I'm just starting out but very eager to grow and improve every day.